bingoohuang/diamond-miner/README.md

 ## Try to use diamond-client
 + Setup connection info for client
-    * Create DiamondServer.address on the classpath root.
+    * Create diamond-client.properties on the classpath root.
-    * Add one line to DiamondServer.address
+    * Add one line to diamond-client.properties
 ```
-127.0.0.1:17002
+DiamondServer.address=localhost:17002

+or cluster way

+DiamondServer.address=localhost:18001 localhost:18002
 ```

 + Simple use examples